Highest pitch 15m

 - 10min exit

-With a huge catchment, tricky access and high committment, this canyon has only be descended a few times.
+With a huge catchment, tricky access and high commitment, this canyon has only been descended a few times.
 Some have called it “Wilson Creek on Steroids” for its high flows, narrow canyon and dangerous features.

 A viable route only in very low flow conditions in late summer: even very experienced teams have had some close calls in here with siphons in ‘normal February flows’.
 This is a canyon to take very seriously, but all who have been were very impressed at the beauty and power of the canyon.

 First descent: Dave Vass and Scott Hall, 19 March 2010.

 Thank you to Alain Rohr, Jethro Robinson, Justin Wimmer and Erwan Coq for updated information on this canyon.

 If you find this site useful, please share the page, tell your friends, or

 These were taken on the first descent, showing extremely low water levels